jc4-mp/docs.jc4mp.com/docs/client-api/render.md

 #### `Render.FillPolygon(points: table, color: vec4)`

 Draws a filled polygon on the screen. `points` is a table containing the points that define the polygon.
-The first and last points should be the same.
 Each entry in the table should be a `vec2` representing a point. `color` is the color of the polygon.
 Values for color range between 0 and 1, with the last value being the alpha (transparency) value.

 Example usage that draws a filled gray polygon: